BrawlStarsApkZip/BSDS-V53/README.md

 ### Server ###
 I use a zip server from BSDS that [LkPrtctrd](https://github.com/LkPrtctrd) modified which was made by [Сrazor](https://github.com/CrazorTheCat) and [risporse](https://github.com/risporce)

-1: Download the server and extract it:
+1: Download the [server](https://github.com/BrawlStarsApkZip/BSDS-V53/archive/refs/heads/main.zip) and extract it.

 2: Open terminal on your computer and go to server directory.